SRI-CSL/yices2/FAQ.md

 * `yices-sat` is a boolean satisfiablility that expects the DIMACS CNF format.

-For more details see the [manual](http://yices.csl.sri.com/papers/manual.pdf) chapter 1.2, 4 and 5.
+For more details see the [manual](http://yices.csl.sri.com/papers/manual.pdf) chapter 1 section 1.2, chanpter 4 and
+chapter 5.